symfony/symfony-docs/security/impersonating_user.rst

 How to Impersonate a User
 =========================

-Sometimes, it's useful to be able to switch from one user to another without having to log out and log in again (for instance when you are debugging something a user sees that you can't reproduce).
+Sometimes, it is useful to be able to switch from one user to another without having to log out and log in again (for instance when you are debugging something a user sees that you cannot reproduce).

 .. caution::